Complexity of syntactical tree fragments of Independence-Friendly logic: Syntactical trees: basic definitions

 Two quantifier prefixes $R$, $S$ can obviously always be concatenated in order to obtain a longer prefix $RS$; this notation can sometimes be extended to trees:

-\begin{notation} Whenever $R$ is a finite linearly ordered set whose last element is a gap, and $S$ is a tree, we can unambiguosly denote as $RS$ the concatenation of $R$ and $S$, that is, the tree obtained removing the last element of $R$ and replacing it with the tree $S$. \end{notation}
+\begin{notation} Whenever $R$ is a finite linearly ordered syntactical tree whose last element is a gap, and $S$ is a tree, we can unambiguosly denote as $RS$ the concatenation of $R$ and $S$, that is, the tree obtained by removing the last (gap) node of $R$ and replacing it with the tree $S$. \end{notation}